alifshelviano/landingpage/README.md

 # landingpage Testing

-In this notebook , I did ab testing and analyst which landing pages generates better conversion,
+In this notebook , I did ab testing and analyzed which landing pages generates better conversion,